AdevintaSpain/Barista/README.md

 # Barista
 **The guy who serves great Espresso**

 Espresso is a great tool to test our Android apps via instrumental tests.
-With them, we can mimic user actions like clicking a button, scrolling a list, select an item on a spinner or swiping on a pager.
+With them, we can mimic user actions like clicking a button, scrolling a list, selecting an item on a spinner or swiping on a pager.
 Then, we can assert that a text appears in the screen, an image is visible or invisible, or a button is enabled or not.

-In the other hand, if you tried Espresso, you’ll agree that its API is not discoverable.
+On the other hand, if you tried Espresso, you’ll agree that its API is not discoverable.

 Barista introduces a discoverable API for the Espresso features.
 So, you and all the Android team will write instrumental tests with no effort.